Throttle

 throttle stop

-This is useful if you run WebPageReplay and want to add some latency to your tests.
+This is useful when you test against a local web server or run WebPageReplay and want to add latency to your tests.

 throttle --rtt 200 --localhost